 But why make it difficult?
 Give it what it needs to work at its best.
-Sure, you can get by, but why just get by.
-How about instead, get the proper amount of sleep and feel great!
+Sure, you can get by, but why just get by?
+How about instead, getting the proper amount of sleep and feeling great?

-How about whenever you find yourself thinking those destructive thoughts, you change it to something positive.
+How about whenever you find yourself thinking those destructive thoughts, you change them to something positive?
 Remove the word can’t from your vocabulary.
 Instead of saying I can’t do this, say: I haven’t mastered this skill YET, but I will.

 You’ll find that your outlook on life will improve and your stress levels will go down if you give yourself a break and a little encouragement.

-Exercise: As you have probably heard before, when we experience an immediate stress, like a shock or a quickly escalating stressful situation, your body will release adrenaline to deal with it.
+Exercise: As you have probably heard before, when we experience immediate stress, like a shock or a quickly escalating stressful situation, our body will release adrenaline to deal with it.

 This heightened state is often called the "fight or flight response".
 The problem is that in our modern lives, we don't often have the chance to work it off.
 That doesn't mean it's not there.
 A good helpful technique for this is to exercise.
 It allows a vent for all the extra stress.